saigontechnology/rn-base-project/README.md

 ![React Native Base STS Top Language](https://img.shields.io/github/languages/top/saigon-technology/rn-base-project)
 ![React Native Base STS Contributors](https://img.shields.io/github/contributors/saigon-technology/rn-base-project)

-## About Us

-Welcome to Awesome Library!
-We're a small team of developers passionate about creating library that make people's lives easier.

-### Mission

-Our mission is to create the best library for implementing project stucture easily.
-We believe that everyone can benefit from tools that help them work smarter, not harder.
-We're committed to building an library that's easy to use, reliable, and affordable for everyone.

-### History

-My library was founded on Oct 2022 with the goal of making productivity library more accessible to everyone.
-Since then, we've been working tirelessly to improve the library and add new features.

-### Contact Us

-If you have any questions or feedback, we'd love to hear from you!
-You can reach us at reactnativeststeam@gmail.com

 ## Requirements

 NodeJS (version 16 or later) and NPM is required.